tableau/server-client-python/docs/docs/api-ref.md

 **Returns**

-The `DatasourceItem` for the data source that was added or appened to.
+The `DatasourceItem` for the data source that was added or appended to.

 **Example**